Phantom: Training Robots Without Robots Using Only Human Videos: Limitations

 \subsection{Comparison of Data Editing Methods}

-To the best of our knowledge, no existing work has trained closed-loop imitation learning policies using only human video demonstrations that can manipulate rigid objects, deformable objects, and groups of objects.
-Therefore, we focus our experiments on identifying the most effective data-editing strategy for human-to-robot policy transfer.
-We evaluate the following approaches (see Fig. \ref{fig:demo_methods}): \begin{enumerate} \item Hand Inpaint: we adapt the data-editing strategy from Rovi-Aug \cite{chen2024roviaug}, which was developed for the simpler robot-to-robot setting, to the human-to-robot setting.
+To the best of our knowledge, no prior (non-concurrent) published work has trained closed-loop imitation learning policies using only human video demonstrations that can manipulate rigid and deformable objects, and groups of objects without requiring any manual annotations.
+After careful analysis of all candidate baselines (see detailed justification in Appendix \ref{section:baseline-justification}), we focus our experimental analysis on determining the most effective data-editing strategy for human-to-robot policy transfer (see Figure~\ref{fig:baselines}):

+\textbf{Hand Inpaint (Phantom - Ours)}: We adapt the data-editing strategy from Rovi-Aug \cite{chen2024roviaug}, which was developed for the simpler robot-to-robot setting, to the human-to-robot setting.
 During training, the human arm is segmented out and replaced with inpainting.
 An image of the target robot is synthesized using a virtual model from the appropriate viewpoint and overlaid onto the original image.
 At test time, a rendered robot arm is overlaid onto the real robot arm to minimize domain shift.
-See Section ~\ref{section:inpaint_details} for more details. \item Hand Mask: We adapt the data-editing strategy from Shadow \cite{lepertshadow}.
+See Section ~\ref{section:inpaint_details} for more details.

+\textbf{Hand Mask}: We adapt the data-editing strategy from Shadow \cite{lepertshadow}.
 This method was also developed for the simpler robot-to-robot setting.
 During training, the human arm is masked out, and a virtual robot in the same pose is overlaid.
 While the original method overlays a black mask of the robot, we use an RGB image for a cleaner comparison with Hand Inpaint.
 At test time, a hand mask generated by a trained diffusion model is applied, and a virtual robot is overlaid on the real robot.
-See Appendix\ref{section:shadow_details} for more details. \item Red Line: EgoMimic \cite{kareer2024egomimic} proposes a data-editing approach for learning robot policies from egocentric human videos.
+See Appendix \ref{section:shadow_details} for more details.

+\textbf{Red Line}: EgoMimic \cite{kareer2024egomimic} proposes a data-editing approach for learning robot policies from egocentric human videos.
 While we do not directly compare with their full method, as it requires robot data, we evaluate their data-editing strategy.
 The human arm is masked out in black during training and overlaid with a red line along its length.
-At test time, the robot arm is similarly blacked out, with a red line overlaid in the same manner. \item Vanilla: We also compare to a baseline that does not modify the train or test images in any way. \end{enumerate}
+At test time, the robot arm is similarly blacked out, with a red line overlaid in the same manner.

+\textbf{Vanilla}: We also compare to a baseline that does not modify the train or test images in any way.